 Winnebago (WGO) is one of our top stock picks where value investing meets growth.
 It currently benefits from a Ziggma stock rating of 96.
 The company has started to report some stellar quarters as it benefits from several structural, long-term trends.
 If these continue to translate in substantial growth in WGO’s bottom line, as we expect, this would mean material upside for the company’s stock price.

 Winnebago Industries, Inc. manufactures and sells recreation vehicles primarily for use in leisure travel and outdoor recreation activities.
-The company manufactures motor homes, which are self-propelled mobile dwellings that provide living accommodations and include kitchen, dining, sleeping, and bath areas, as well as a lounge.
+The company, which has been a long-time stock pick of ours, manufactures motor homes, which are self-propelled mobile dwellings that provide living accommodations and include kitchen, dining, sleeping, and bath areas, as well as a lounge.
 It also provides travel trailers and fifth wheel trailers under the Winnebago brand name; component parts for other manufacturers; motorhome shells for law enforcement command centers, mobile medical clinics, and mobile office space; and commercial vehicles as bare shells to third-party upfitters.
 The company sells its products primarily through independent dealers in the United States and Canada.
 Winnebago Industries, Inc. was founded in 1958 and is headquartered in Forest City, Iowa.

 The company appeared on our free stock screener with a Ziggma score of 96, which is considered very high, therefore we decided to give the company a closer look.